 REASONS TO AVOID

 The Giro Manifest Spherical is our top choice for a mountain bike helmet.
-This helmet is pretty unique and has everything we've come to expect from a high-end, half-shell helmet.
+Giro has created a pretty unique model that has everything we've come to expect from a high-end, half-shell helmet.
 It has a sleek, well-executed design.
 It uses the MIPS Spherical rotational impact system, which is made up of two separate EPS foam shells connected with elastomers.
 These foam shells have different densities and are designed to rotate against each other in case of angular impact, much like a ball and socket joint.
-The interior foam shell extends lower on the back and sides of the head, allowing the helmet to comfortably fit a wide variety of head shapes.
-Large air vents and interior channels give some of the best ventilation we've seen in a mountain bike helmet, and the interior padding does a great job of absorbing sweat.
+The interior foam shell extends low on the back and sides of the head to provide extended coverage for mountain biking, and we found it to comfortably fit a wide variety of head shapes.
+Large air vents and interior channels provide some of the best ventilation we've seen in a mountain bike helmet, and the interior padding does a great job of absorbing and wicking sweat.

-We had a hard time finding anything to complain about with the Manifest.
-We found no issues with performance during testing.
-It does have a failry high price tag and only an average weight.
-But, we think the dual-shell design's protection is worth the weight.
+We had a hard time finding anything to complain about with the Manifest as we found no issues with performance during testing.
+It does have a fairly high price tag and only an average weight.
+But, we think the dual-shell design's protection is worth the incredibly minor weight penalty.
 Even though it's a few grams heavier than some helmets, on the trail the difference isn't noticeable with the secure fit.
 We're also not very concerned about some added weight for a trail helmet that does it all.
-The price tag might seem high at first glance, but it's comparable to other high-end mountain bike helmets.
-And we think this helmet outperforms all the other high-end mountain bike helmets, so the price is justified.
+The price tag might seem high at first glance, but realistically, it's comparable to other high-end mountain bike helmets.
+Since we think this helmet outperforms all the other high-end mountain bike helmets, we feel that price is justified.